Brent Summers is featured in a nice US GEOTRACES blog post (November 2018).

-Brent Summers set sail on the R/V Revelle from Seattle as part of the US GEOTRACES GP15 section.
+Brent Summers set sail on the R/V Revelle from Seattle as a 'supertech' as part of the US GEOTRACES GP15 section.
 The cruise will go to Alaska, Hawaii and Tahiti, collecting water, aerosols and particles (September 2018).

 Tim Conway, Brent Summers and Matthias Sieber gave presentations at Goldschmidt Conference in Boston, and Tim co-chaired Session 07i (August 2018).

 NSF awarded us a grant to study the isotopic fractionation of Fe from atmospheric dust in concert with different natural and model organic ligands and phytoplankton communities, in collaboration with Rene Boiteau at Oregon State (July 2018).